django-tastypie/django-tastypie/docs/resources.rst

 will attempt to take data from the ``bundle.data`` & assign it on the data model.

-The return value is put in the ``bundle.obj`` attribute for that fieldname.
+The method should return the bundle.

 Reverse "Relationships"